enigmagroup/enigmabox-documentation/README.rst

 Installation
 ============

+Assuming you want to generate the german (de) manual:

 1. Install `easy_install <http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install>`_
 2. ``easy_install "sphinx==1.2.3"``
-3. ``cd user_guide_src``
+3. ``cd de``
 4. ``make html``

 Editing and Creating Documentation
 ==================================

-All of the source files exist under *source/* and is where you will add new documentation or modify existing documentation.
+All of the source files exist under *source/* in the corresponding language directory and is where you will add new documentation or modify existing documentation.
 Just as with code changes, we recommend working from feature branches and making pull requests to the *dev* branch of this repo.

 So where's the HTML?
 ====================